urinethrower/Project-Deities/README.md

     }
 }
 ```
-Noting that the data collected using this method is at most accurate up to 1-Minute, and I would usually output with a even
+Data collected using this method can only be accurate up to 1-Minute bars, for which I have decided to sacrifice some accuracy for increased testing speed.
-higher timeframe such as 4-hour or 1-day.
-The reason for not using a more accurate tick data at current stage is to increase
-testing speed.

 ## Backtesting single criteria trading systems